grafana/agent/docs/flow/reference/cli/fmt.md

 `-`, `agent fmt` formats the contents of standard input.
 Otherwise, `agent fmt` reads and formats the file from disk specified by the argument.

-The `--write` flag can be specified to write the formatted result back to disk.
-`--write` can only be provided when `agent fmt` is not reading from standard input.
+The `--write` flag can be specified to replace the contents of the original file on disk with the formatted results. `--write` can only be provided when `agent fmt` is not reading from standard input.

 The following flags are supported: